10 Habits of Highly Efficient Social Media Power Users

 While I am not trying “to leverage traffic” directly from these communities most of the time I benefit from these is several ways:

-- Industry acceptance as a social media expert
+- Industry recognition as a social media specialist

 - Direct contact to clients, some approach me, others look me up

-- Entertainment, I feel better afterwards when I take a break to stumble or mixx
+- Entertainment – I feel better afterwards when I take a break to pin

 The best way to make social media work for the mutual benefit of you and not only the venture capitalists behind them is setting up a blog.
 Remember that social media otherwise own all of you: